zzzprojects/learn-orm/tutorials/ef-core-with-android/remote-database.md

 In this case, you need a way to accept requests from a client and pass them on to a database.

  - The most common way to achieve this is via a REST-based API.
- - An API is like a webpage, but instead of a user viewing it and seeing HTML, a mobile application or another client connects to it, sends it commands and receives data back from it, most commonly JSON formatted data.
+ - An API is like a webpage, but instead of a user viewing it and seeing HTML, a mobile application or another client connects to it, sends it commands, and receives data back from it, most commonly JSON formatted data.

 ## What is REST Web Service (API)?